A-C-Rosenfeldt/CPU-simulator/README.md

 npm test works

-VSC test browser again not
+VSC mocha test browser again not
+    need to delete js files before launch
+        I think I already told it to prefer ts of js in    task.json ( but not in launch.json?? )

+settings.json
+   "mochaExplorer.env": {
+        "TS_NODE_PREFER_TS_EXTS":"true",
+    repeat this in launch.json